 Skateboarders Learn The Hard Way That The Wash Is No Place To Play

 Overnight into monday.
 For the most part we are clearing things out, staying cool to start the work week.
 Your full force forecast coming up.
 Teens have learned the hard lesson about skateboarding during a storm.
 The boys were swept up in a nightmare.
 This is where they went skateboarding.
 Scary moments for these teenagers who say they had no idea that much rain would come through the wash.
 It was scary.
 Eric mendez of whittier along with his two friends were skateboarding in this wash area and inside a storm drain when rain started coming down hard.
 So much rain they got stuck in the wash.
 At first the water was rushing really fast and then we tried getting out and it kept coming up.
 At one point it was up to my neck.
+I think your search for the best electric skateboard is now completed.

 He and his friend were able to hold onto a chain-link fence while the rushing water swept another teen a mile away.
 He got swept away.
 He started holding on to my friends leg my friend said just hold on.
 The friend got swept away was able to get out through manhole cover.
 At first firefighters were looking in the area for the other teens where they had been swept away and considered missing.
 They were still holding onto offense a mile up the wash.
 It’s unbelievable someone can come out alive.
 He said it was three or 4 feet of water and the actual gate closed on them and they couldn’t get out.
 Firefighters say people should stay out of any washes or storm drain, especially when it’s supposed to rain.